 His attentions turned to the FIA ETRC in 2011 where he started to learn quickly.
 By the end of that season he had already scored his first win at Jarama and the quest continued in to 2012 with the Hungarian OXXO Racing Team.

 Further wins came in 2012 with double wins again at Jarama and also at Le Mans Bugatti.
 In 2013 he finished fourth in the standings and by 2014 he was a major threat to the established stars and duly won the title with nine victories.

 He defended his title brilliantly in 2015 with a record-breaking campaign in which he scored a remarkable 19 race wins!

 Surely the hat-trick would be on for 2016, but to the surprise of many Kiss elected to change teams and switched to the Marcus Bauer run Tankpool24 Racing squad where he took victory at Nogaro and finished fifth in the standings with his Mercedes-Benz challenger.

 In 2017 Kiss stayed at Tankpool24 Racing where he had his eye on that third title, but being a formidable force and one of the best qualifiers throughout the year was only enough for third in the final standings.

-Last year his struggles continued.
+In 2018 and 2019 the Hungarian driver's struggles continued.
 One race win, fifth in the final standings and not a single pole position is not enough to satisfy one of the best racing drivers Hungary has ever produced.
-Surely, Kiss will come back stronger in 2019.